MohammadDesouky/ElMenus-Assignment/README.md

    ===============================================
    Notes:
+   * The Api was needed a header of Content-Type to be Application/json which is only supposed to be needed in POST requests only, but it's seems to be removed as a condition in a request
-   The main activity is big a little bit due to ui handling including show/hide  errors and progress bars and views
+   * There is a fast splash screen with default wait time of a half second The main activity is big a little bit due to ui handling including show/hide  errors and progress bars and views